priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - image: "/assets/images/day6-working.jpg"
         caption: "Beating the heat and staying indoors.
 Some working for office, others keeping themselves busy"
     accommodation:
       name: "Renaissance Ahmedabad Hotel"
+      location: "Renaissance Ahmedabad Hotel"
+      rating: 3
-      notes: "Comfortable and clean rooms.
+      review: "Comfortable and clean rooms.
 Executive lounge if you are working.
 Some service from staff was great, other was just sub-par"
+    places_to_eat:
+      - name: "Gordhan thal"
+        location: "Gordhan Thal, Ahmedabad"
+        comment: "Famous for their elaborate Gujrati thali"
+    additional_considerations: "If you are staying at Renaissance hotel, then top floor has a lounge that is accessible.
+You can quietly work there and also enjoy view to the city"

   - day: 7
     title: "Smooth Roads, a Sensor Scare & a Silent Engine"